Scott Walker (politician): Education

 On April 2, 2012, Walker signed a law to fund evaluation of the reading skills of kindergartners as part of an initiative to ensure that students are reading at or above grade level by 3rd grade.
 The law also created a system for evaluating teachers and principals based in part on the performance of their students.
 It specified that student performance metrics must be based on objective measures, including their performance on standardized tests.

 Walker approved a two-year freeze of tuition at the University of Wisconsin System in the 2013 budget.
 In 2014, he proposed a two-year extension of the freeze based on expected cash balances for the system in excess of $1 billion.

 On February 3, 2015, Walker delivered a budget proposal to the Wisconsin Legislature, in which he recommended placing the University of Wisconsin System under the direction of a "private authority", governed by the Board of Regents (all the governor's appointees).
 The budget proposal called for a 13% reduction in state funding for the university system.

 The budget proposal also called for re-writing the Wisconsin Idea, replacing the university's fundamental commitment to the "search for truth" with the goal of workforce readiness.
 Walker faced broad criticism for the changes and at first blamed the rewriting of the Wisconsin Idea on a "drafting error."
 Politifact and the Milwaukee Journal Sentinel later reported that Walker's administration had insisted to University of Wisconsin officials on scrapping the Wisconsin Idea, the guiding principle for the state's universities for more than a century.
 Walker then acknowledged that UW System officials had raised objections about the proposal and had been told the changes were not open to debate.

 Indian gaming

 Section 20(b)(1)(A) of the Indian Gaming Regulatory Act (IGRA) gives governors unrestricted authority to approve or veto any off-reservation tribal casino located in their state.

 Walker has said he would only approve new off-reservation casino projects if they are supported by every tribe in the state.
 This has been referred to as the "Walker Rule".
 In January 2015, Walker rejected a proposed casino in Kenosha, Wisconsin.

 Mental health

 Walker signed a 2013–2015 state budget and subsequent law that established the Wisconsin Office of Children's Mental Health.
 In 2016, Walker signed legislation creating a pair of pilot programs to test alternative-care delivery and payment models for Medicaid recipients who have significant or chronic mental illness.
 In 2017, Walker expanded Wisconsin's mental health provider rates by $17 million.
 Walker also signed legislation increasing funding for peer-run respite centers.

+Following the Slender Man stabbing months earlier, Walker issued a proclamation declaring Wednesday, August 13, 2014, "Purple Hearts for Healing Day", and encouraged the people of Wisconsin to wear purple to honor the victim of the stabbing.
+He also praised the "strength and determination" exhibited by the victim during her recovery.